Every elite team must beware of trap games on the schedule.

 Sometimes, these contests end up being scares that the favored team survives.
 Other times, the underdog springs the upset, and ruins a team's season in the process.

 The Sporting News listed the trap games for each of the top 16 College Football Playoff contenders.

-For Michigan, they picked a home game against Minnesota on Nov.
-4.
+For Ohio State, they picked a road game against Nebraska on Oct.
+14.

 It’s been a while since the Buckeyes have been out to Lincoln, where they lost 34-27 in 2011.
 The Huskers will be looking for payback after last year’s 62-3 shellacking, too.